Glutoblop/KraloveBot/README.md

 ﻿# KraloveBot
 Add this bot and assign it a channel to listen to Kralove events in real time.

 Use `/listen` inside a Text Channel to mark that channel as a listener for Kralove Information.
+You also have to pick which Dofus Server this Text Channel will be displaying information for.

 Set a `/role` that will be used to notify you of how many characters are needed in each tile room!